rackerlabs/rs-heat-docs/cloud-backup.rst

 Resources section
 -----------------

-Add a Rackspace::Cloud::WinServer resource that will create a windows server and install wordpress web application.
+Add a Rackspace::Cloud::WinServer resource that will create a Windows server and install the WordPress web application.

 .. code:: yaml